Steps to Organic Conversion

 These standards have been developed to provide organic producers with consistent, clear rules as to how organic food should be produced.
 A two-year conversion period is required before a farm is given organic status.
 Some of the main requirements are listed below:

 Fertilisers and chemicals

-- Soluble mineral fertilisers are prohibited, but some such as lime and phosphate are permitted.
+- Soluble mineral fertilisers are prohibited, but some inputs such as lime and rock phosphate are permitted

-- Clover and other legumes supply nitrogen.
-The balance between fertility building crops, such as grass, clover lea and exploitative crops such as cereals and potatoes is critical in a tillage rotation.
+- Clover and other legumes supply the balance between fertility building crops, such as grass/clover ley and exploitative crops such as cereals and potatoes is critical in a tillage rotation.

-- The highest standards of animal welfare are obligatory.
-Bedding, good ventilation and generous floor space are required for housed animals
+- The highest standards of animal welfare are permission to carry out mutilations and the provision of bedding and generous floor space are required for housed animals.

-- Ruminant stock must be fed a diet which is at least 60% roughage.
-Tillage crops should be considered as a cost effective alternative to buying in concentrates and bedding.
+- Ruminant stock must be fed a diet which is at least 60% tillage crops should be considered as a cost effective alternative to buying in concentrates and bedding.

 When the initial inspection has been carried out, the application approved and the “in-conversion licence” granted, a period of conversion begins.
-Normally two years, this period of conversion allows time for the land and producer to adjust to the organic methods.
+Normally two years in duration, this period of conversion allows time for the land and producer to adjust to the organic methods.

 During the conversion period, the enterprise must adhere to all the Organic Standards concerning animal welfare, artificial fertilisers, pesticides and chemicals.
 The changes proposed in the conversion plan must be implemented during this period.

-After the required conversion period expires, the inspection body may issue organic status to the farmer (unless conversion period is being extended), which allows the farmer to sell his/her produce as organic.
+After the required conversion period expires, the inspection body may issue organic status to the farmer - unless conversion period is being extended.
+This allows the farmer to sell their produce as organic.